 }

-Sum amounts using Reduce and Accumulator operations
+Sum amounts using Reduce operation

 Each claim in the document lists an incurred dollar amount, but the document is missing a total.
 Here’s an overview of how to sum the total amount: